 The degrees of freedom at weak and strong coupling give us two alphabets to construct states in either regime.
 The central question that we try to understand in this paper is whether there is a smooth map between the alphabets at weak and strong coupling.

-By focusing on a certain sub-sectors of states in this theory which we call ``single-'' ``two-particle'' states respectively, we propose a simple map between words in either alphabet.
-To test the map, we see that given a single-particle state, or a (singlet) two-particle state with some scaling dimension at zero coupling, the map predicts what the dimension of this state doubles at infinite coupling.
+By focusing on a certain sub-sectors of states in this theory which we call ``single-'' and singlet ``two-particle'' states respectively, we propose a simple map between words in either alphabet.
+To test the map, we see that given a single-particle state, or a singlet two-particle state with some scaling dimension at zero coupling, the map predicts what the dimension of this state doubles at infinite coupling.
 We are able to verify this prediction using existing integrability-based results as well as by generating new ones.
-In particular, we extend the Quantum Spectral Curve (QSC) describing states in the supersymmetric Wilson line-defect~\cite{Grabner:2020nis,Julius:2021uka,Cavaglia:2021bnz,Cavaglia:2024dkk} to states to states with non-zero transverse spin about the Wilson line, to obtain the non-perturbative scaling dimension of the lowest lying bosonic spinning operator.
+In particular, we extend the Quantum Spectral Curve (QSC) describing states in the supersymmetric Wilson line-defect~\cite{Grabner:2020nis,Julius:2021uka,Cavaglia:2021bnz,Cavaglia:2024dkk} to states with non-zero transverse spin about the Wilson line, to obtain the non-perturbative scaling dimension of some lowest lying bosonic spinning operators.

 Thus, we are able to provide some more evidence towards the existence of a smooth map of degrees of freedom.
-In particular our message could be interpreted in the context of dualities between theories where there is no integrability, but which nevertheless allow for perturbative computations, as a suggestion to proceed with a simple map between degrees of freedom, and use methods like Pad\'e approximants to generate non-perturbative predictions.
+In particular our message could be interpreted in the context of dualities between theories where there is no integrability, but which nevertheless allow for perturbative computations, as a suggestion to proceed with a simple map between degrees of freedom, and use methods like Pad\'e approximation to generate non-perturbative predictions.

-In this spirit, we also analyse the spectrum of two-particle states using Pad\'e approximants, even though the exact result is known.
+In this spirit, we also analyse the spectrum of two-particle states using Pad\'e approximation, even though the exact result is known.
 This serves two purposes.
-Firstly, we are able to benchmark our Pad\'e approximations against the exact result.
+Firstly, we are able to benchmark the Pad\'e approximants against the exact result.
 Secondly, since our map predicts the dimension of a two-particle state at strong coupling, this information can now potentially be combined with perturbative results at weak coupling into a double-sided Pad\'e approximation, which could more efficiently generate predictions for spectral data at intermediate coupling, that may be fed into flat-space $S$-matrix bootstrap approaches~\cite{Ghosh:2025sic}.